bkram/uecprds/README.md

 A lightweight Python class for sending simple UECP RDS commands over a serial connection.

-Created by reverse-engineering the serial communication of the **"EP-RDS v1.2"** Windows tool by *Klabautermann*.
+It implements a framing method that was reverse-engineered from the **"EP-RDS v1.2"** Windows tool by *Klabautermann*.
+Because of this, it might not conform exactly to the official UECP specification.

 Tested with the **Profline SFM RDS** built-in encoder, but it should also work with other RDS encoders that conform to the UECP protocol.

 ---